• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended

-Malaria: Present in the Falciparum variety and resistance to chloroquine has been reported.
+Malaria: Resistance to chloroquine has been reported.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.